Causal Claims in Economics: Measuring Narrative Structure, Novelty, and Position in Claim Graphs

 Finally, \citet{goldberg2010imported} examine the impact of imported intermediate inputs on domestic product growth in India.
 The authors use empirical methods, including Difference-in-Differences (DiD), to establish causal relationships between declines in input tariffs and firm performance.
-The knowledge graph (Figure \ref{fig:causal_graph_goldberg}) for this paper includes five edges, three of which are causal.
-The causal relationships include how \textit{declines in input tariffs} (\textbf{F14}) lead to \textit{increased firm product scope} (\textbf{L25}) and \textit{improved firm performance} (\textbf{L25}), and how \textit{increased availability of new imported inputs} (\textbf{O39}) causes \textit{relaxed technological constraints for domestic firms} (\textbf{O33}).
-The knowledge graph measures are: the number of edges $|E_p| = 5$, the number of causal edges $|E_p^{\text{causal}}| = 3$, the number of unique paths $P_p = 5$, and the longest path length $L_p = 2$.
-These measures reflect a focused exploration of specific causal relationships, with a moderate level of narrative complexity.
+The claim graph (Figure \ref{fig:causal_graph_goldberg}) shows a mixed structure: causal links from \textit{input-tariff declines} (F14) to firm outcomes, together with a non-causal link from \textit{imported intermediates} (Y20) to domestic product-introduction outcomes.
+This illustrates how the framework separates identified and non-identified components within the same paper narrative.

-These examples demonstrate the diversity in the structure and complexity of knowledge graphs across different types of economic research.
+These examples demonstrate the diversity in the structure and complexity of claim graphs across different types of economic research.
 They illustrate how our measures capture key aspects of the narratives, such as the breadth of topics covered, the depth of causal analysis, and the interconnectedness of concepts.